 Deaconess Abundant Life Communities is proud of its tradition of reaching out to meet and serve the changing physical, social, and spiritual needs of older adults over the years since our founding in 1889.

-Expanding into other markets to serve the need as the population grows and changes, there are now four Deaconess Abundant Life Communities.
-In addition to Newbury Court in Concord, there are Seashore Point in Provincetown, Massachusetts and Wesley Woods Homes in Gilford, New Hampshire.
+Expanding into other markets to serve the need as the population grows and changes, there are now three Deaconess Abundant Life Communities.
+In addition to Newbury Court in Concord, there is Wesley Woods Homes in Gilford, New Hampshire.
 Rockridge in Northampton continues to grow and thrive as well.
 All communities are built and operated to serve the specific needs and desires of each of their markets.
 See each community’s site for more information about the services provided.